therealbryanho/dfinity-websitewithcms/README.md

 -- components/ - Components that can potentially be reused -- utils/ - service files
 ### Pages
-Create new pages in this folder and define them in App.js.
+Create new pages in this folder and define them in `App.jsx`.
+Take note: file extension jsx requires `import React from "react";`.
 ```
+import Home from "./Home";
+import Test from "./Test";
+...
 const pages = [ // define your pages here
         { name: "Home", path: "/", element: <Home /> },
         { name: "Test", path: "/test", element: <Test /> },